Sync Salesforce objects to MoEngage

 2. If your Flex Queue is empty or has no records from the HistoricalSyncBatch Apex Class, the Batch has started processing.

-3. Head to the Apex Jobs Queue and see a record submitted by the HistoricalSyncBatch Apex Class:
+3. Head to the Apex Jobs Queue and see a record submitted by the HistoricalSyncBatch Apex Class (you can also search with "Last Historic Sync Apex Batch Job ID" of the related Sync):

 Check the following columns: